MewBiscuit/esp32-lightMeter/README.md

 ## Dependencies

 This project depends on the [nopnop2002/esp-idf-ssd1306](https://github.com/nopnop2002/esp-idf-ssd1306) library.
-Make sure to install this library in your ESP-IDF development environment before compiling and running this code.
+Make sure to install this component in your ESP-IDF development environment before compiling and running this code.
 You can find installation instructions in the provided link.

 ## Hardware Setup